“Can I Recover Lost Wages After My Car Accident?”

 Call 1-800-525-7111 today for a free consultation with an experienced North Carolina car accident lawyer.

 In the context of personal injury litigation, “lost wages” or “lost income” can include not only your typical base earnings, but the benefits, vacation days, bonuses, and commissions that you would have earned if not for your accident and injuries.
+If you have to use PTO or sick days to go to doctor’s appointments, you still suffered a loss and should be compensated accordingly.

 The at-fault driver’s insurance policy should be responsible for reimbursing for your total loss of income during the recovery process, but in order to prevail, you’ll need to provide adequate supporting documentation.